winternet-studio/flightsim-aircraft-panel/README.md

 Special classes that can be used:

 - INOPERABLE: class that dims the control to indicate that it is inoperable
+- INVISIBLE-FOR-ALIGNMENT: class that complete hides the control (eg. for aligning one or more controls correctly below each other)
 - defect-write: class that indicates the control cannot write to the sim but is read-only
 - no-sound: don't play sound when button is clicked